ravudet/gardening/schedule.md

 - long carrots (don't buy if you already have an unopened pack)
 - short carrots (don't buy if you already have an unopened pack)
 - broccoli (don't buy if you already have an unopened pack)
-- chives (these may not be available yet; they will definitely become available by 01/11; record when they do become available)
+- chives (don't buy if you already have an unopened pack) (these may not be available yet; they will definitely become available by 01/11; record when they do become available)
-- basil (these may not be available yet; they will definitely become available by 01/04; record when they do become available)
+- basil (don't buy if you already have an unopened pack) (these may not be available yet; they will definitely become available by 01/04; record when they do become available)
-- parsley (these may not be available yet; they will definitely become available by 01/11; record when they do become available)
+- parsley (don't buy if you already have an unopened pack) (these may not be available yet; they will definitely become available by 01/11; record when they do become available)

 ### seed counts
 - Chives (no variety) (180 seeds per 250mg pack)